IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 converts the cost modelling functions fitted by R into Haskell functions.
-As mentioned in the first section, there are tests in [`plutus-core/cost-model/test/TestCostModels.hs`](./test/TestCostModels.hs) that check that the results returned by the Haskell functions agree with those obtained by running the R code to within a reasonable margin of error.
+As mentioned in the first section, there are tests in [`plutus-core/cost-model/test/TestCostModels.hs`](./test/TestCostModels.hs) that check that the results returned by the Haskell functions (which do calculations in an integral type) agree with those obtained by running the R code (which does floating point calculations) to within a reasonable margin of error.
 Add a new case to the `main` function to cover the new builtin (it should be fairly clear how to do this) and then run the tests with `cabal bench plutus-core:cost-model-test`.